How to Create Notion Investment Tracker: Stocks, Crypto & More!

 Obtain Stocks Data

 The key to a powerful Notion Investment Tracker is choosing the right finance API.
-Some APIs are great for real-time stock tracking, while others excel at batch updates.
+Some APIs are great for real-time stock tracking, while others excel at batch updates or historical data.
+It's also important to note that specific finance APIs support specific stock exchanges—so be sure to choose one that covers the markets you're interested in.
 Let’s explore the best free options:

 Not sure which API to use?
 Explore our Best Free Finance APIs Guide to find the right option for your investment tracker.